chayaphon/DADS5001/Assignment_3/README.md

 Using Plotly for Data visualization.

 ## Dataset Overview
-The dataset for this study is sourced from Kaggle, specifically focusing on the English Premier League (EPL) football tournament for the 2021-2022 season.<br>
+The dataset for this study is sourced from Kaggle, on the English Premier League (EPL) football tournament for the 2021-2022 season.<br>
-The dataset is available at below link and encompasses a wide range of metrics that capture the dynamics of each match throughout the season.<br>
+The dataset is available at below link, with a wide range of metrics that capture the dynamics of each match throughout the season.<br>
 https://www.kaggle.com/datasets/saife245/english-premier-league/data?select=2021-2022.csv<br>

 ## Focus Metric: Full-Time Result (FTR)